MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-assignments.md

 The grid supports two methods for grouping: **group by resource** and **group by task**.
 Unlike in the grid view, columns aren't configurable.
 The only visible columns are **Assigned To**, **Task Name**, **Assignment Start**, **Assignment Finish**, and **Assignment Effort**.

-The contour editing grid has been enhanced to include the ability to group contours by week.
+The contour editing grid has been enhanced to include the ability to group contours by week, month, and year.
 It was also added **previous** and **next** controls to support quickly changing periods in the current view.
 Lastly, it was added a grand total row.

 ![Call out to the new controls available on the contours form.](media/AssignmentGridComplements.png)